HAMMERNEWS.com Alt ARTICLE updated Feb 2013 by Michael Hammerschlag

 they continue to use fireworks, and that

-Great White blackened their club.
+had been none used till Great White blackened their club.
 It turns out the Derderians

 had no required worker's compensation in